ryan258/node-oai-structured-output/HAPPY-PATH.md

 # 🌟 Happy Path Guide

 This guide outlines the ideal workflows for using the **AI Positive Future Scenarios Generator**.
+This is a personal project designed to run locally on your machine.

 Follow these steps to ensure a smooth experience.

 ## 📋 Prerequisites